 Business owners often don’t know what goes on behind the door to the human resources department.
 But the actions of your human resources team can have a huge effect on your company – positive and negative.
 So, how can business leaders determine that HR is making the right kind of impact?
-There are three questions you can ask to help determine if your human resources team
+There are three questions you can ask.

 If you don’t know the answers to these questions, here’s why you should find out.

 In my years of HR consulting, I’ve seen this scenario play out time and time again: Leaders believe that their employees are happy and engaged, but when they ask those same employees, the results come back differently.
 And you know what?
 That’s okay.
 The important thing is you asked.
 Now that you know how employees feel, you can make an informed decision on how best to proceed.

 Often, we learn that employees are disappointed with benefits and programs that company leadership assumes are desirable.
 Today’s workforce is changing.
 You’ve probably heard that before, but it’s worth repeating.
 What was once important to employees may have less value today.
 Doing a survey can help you determine what is truly important to your current workforce.
 Another other common finding is that employees don’t know about the programs at all!
 Effective communication practices around HR matters is extremely important in today’s tight talent market.
 Tell your team what their health insurance is worth.
 Explain to your employees the benchmark data available around the perks and benefits you offer.

 Do your talent management practices support your business strategy?